sophgo/tpu-mlir/docs/developer_manual/source_en/03_user_interface.rst

    * - core
      - N
      - When the target is selected as bm1688 or cv186x, it is used to select the number of tpu cores for parallel computing, and the default setting is 1 tpu core
+    * - asymmetric
+     - N
+     - Do INT8 asymmetric quantization
+   * - dynamic
+     - N
+     - Do compile dynamic
+   * - includeWeight
+     - N
+     - Include weight in tosa.mlir
+   * - customization_format
+     - N
+     - Pixel format of input frame to the model
+   * - compare_all
+     - N
+     - Decide if compare all tensors when lowering
+   * - num_device
+     - N
+     - The number of devices to run for distributed computation
+   * - num_core
+     - N
+     - The number of TPU cores used for parallel computation
+   * - skip_validation
+     - N
+     - Skip checking the correctness of bmodel
+   * - merge_weight
+     - N
+     - Merge weights into one weight binary with previous generated cvimodel
+   * - model_version
+     - N
+     - If need old version cvimodel, set the verion, such as 1.2
+   * - q_group_size
+     - N
+     - Group size for per-group quant, only used in W4A16 quant mode

 .. _tools: